andrewgdotcom/ason/ason.md

 ```
 [DLE DLE] `^P ^P` 0x10,0x10 (TC7, reserved)
 ```

-[DLE, DLE] introduces an arbitrary-length sequence of characters for encoding novel metadata.
-No such sequences are currently defined.

 C0 control characters with standard meanings in the plaintext layer
 -------------------------------------------------------------------